Squarespace Ecommerce: Set Up Your Store in 6 Easy Steps

 Taking your product images yourself?
 Learn how to take quality photos at home.

-In this section, you can set regular and on-sale prices, quantity, SKUs, and product options.
+In this section, you can set regular and on-sale prices, quantity, stock-keeping units (SKUs), and product options.
 Squarespace automatically generates an SKU for a product, but you can specify your own.

 If you sell different versions of the same product, add variants.
 You can add options such as size, color, material, and even custom fields such as gift wrapping.